Clej/curve_shape_analysis/README.rst

-The objective of this package is to implement some features for functional data analysis (FDA).
+The objective of this package is to implement some shape feature extraction for functional data analysis (FDA).

 Documentation
 =============